 Enjoy your next adventure through common sense and thoughtful preparation!

 You can also vote for Backdoor Survival daily at Top Prepper Websites!

-Bargain Bin: Here are items related to todays Survival Buzz as well as links for making your own Simple Salve.
+Here are items related to todays Survival Buzz:

 Balance (Angie’s Extreme Stress Menders Volume 1): This is the latest print book to feed my thirst for coloring books.
 I must have spent an hour looking at various coloring books before settling on this one.
 I am almost done with the first book I ordered and it was nice because it had a wide variety of designs that gave me a good opportunity to decide what I liked, and what I didn’t.
 For me, it is the floral design and mandalas that keep my mind focused to the point that stress just melts away!